BenthicSubstrateMapping/PyHum/README.md

 Some aspects of the program are detailed in:
 Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019.

-Full documentation of the procedures behind the program is forthcoming in the following publication:
+Full documentation of the procedures behind the program is in the following publication:

-Buscombe, D., submitted, Processing and georeferencing recreational-grade sidescan-sonar data to support the democratization of acoustic imaging in shallow water.
-LIMNOLOGY AND OCEANOGRAPHY: METHODS.
+Buscombe, D., 2017, Shallow water benthic imaging and substrate characterization using recreational-grade sidescan-sonar.
+ENVIRONMENTAL MODELLING & SOFTWARE 89, 1-18.

 ![alt tag](http://dbuscombe-usgs.github.io/figs/class_R01560.png)